container based virtualization

 • OTV or VPLS

-Any spoke-to-spoke communication must flow through the hub, connecting two data centers back to back or two or more in a hub and spoke design; the layer 2 boundary and STP isolation can be achieved with bridge protocol unit ( BPDU ) filtering on the DCI links.
+Any spoke-to-spoke communication must flow through the hub, connecting two data centers back to back or two or more in a hub-and-spoke design.
+The layer 2 boundary and STP isolation can be achieved with bridge protocol unit ( BPDU ) filtering on the DCI links.
 BPDU filtering avoids transmitting BPDUs on a link, essentially turning off STP on the DCI links.
 You can extend with the multi-pod or multi-site designs if you have Cisco ACI.

 redundant links